-The Project 21900M icebreakers are being built for Russia's Federal Agency of Marine and River Transport (Rosmorrechflot).
+The Project 21900M icebreakers were built for Russia’s Federal Agency of Marine and River Transport (Rosmorrechflot).

 The Arctic is the first vessel of three Project 22220 LK-60 Nuclear Icebreakers being built for Atomflot.

-Two icebreakers are being built by Vyborg Shipyard, while the third vessel is under construction at Arctech Helsinki Shipyard.
+Two icebreakers were built by Vyborg Shipyard, while the third vessel was constructed by Arctech Helsinki Shipyard.
 The Project 21900M icebreakers were designed by CDB Baltsudoproekt.

 Development of Project 21900M icebreakers